ropensci/phylogram/paper.md

 Given the extensive tree visualization options already available, we do not include any additional plotting functions in the **phylogram** package.

+\

 ### Summary
-The **phylogram** package offers a high quality tree parser, several new dendrogram-editing functions, and a bridge between the "dendrogram"" and "phylo" object types that facilitates access to a comprehensive number of object-specific functions across a suite of contributed packages.
+The **phylogram** package offers a dendrogram parser for phylogenetic trees, several new tree-editing functions, and a bridge between the "dendrogram"" and "phylo" object types that improves accessibility to the comprehensive number of object-specific functions found across a suite of contributed packages.
-Future versions of the package will aim to further expand the range of input formats and object types available, thereby helping to integrate the wide variety of bioinformatic applications implemented in the R programming language.
+Future versions of the package will aim to further expand the range of input formats and object types available, thereby helping to integrate the wide variety of phylogenetic applications implemented in the R programming language.
 This software is still under active development, and will continue to be upgraded and expanded as new applications arise.
 Bug reports and other feedback are welcomed and can be directed to the GitHub issues page at <http://github.com/shaunpwilkinson/phylogram/issues>, or the **phylogram** google group at <https://groups.google.com/group/phylogram>.

+\

 ## Acknowledgements
 This software was developed with funding from a Rutherford Foundation Postdoctoral Research Fellowship from the Royal Society of New Zealand.
 The authors declare no competing interests.

+\

 ## Author Contributions
 Both authors conceived and designed the software.
 SPW wrote the package functions and documentation.
 Both authors wrote the manuscript and gave final approval for publication.

+\

 ## References